 How Do VPNs Keep You Secure?

 VPNs have been used by larger corporations for a number of years now, allowing them to transfer secure and sensitive information across the Internet.
-However, personal VPNs are becoming increasingly popular, as more and more people realise how vulnerable we can be when browsing online.
+However, personal VPNs (Virtual Private Networks) are becoming increasingly popular, as more and more people realise how vulnerable we can be when browsing online.

 VPN, which stands for Virtual Private Network, is a tool that creates a secure ‘tunnel’ between you and the websites you are visiting.
 It also substitutes your IP address (something which can be used to identify you online) with one from the VPN provider.